 JD, summa cum laude, Texas Tech University School of Law

 BA, cum laude, Political Science, University of the South

 - Texas State Bar

-- Served as lead counsel to private equity company sued by the Department of Justice in $360+ million False Claims Act case; after the district court granted two motions to dismiss in favor of the firm's clients, negotiated a settlement that equated to less than 0.5% of the damages originally sought by the Department of Justice.
+- Served as lead counsel to private equity company investing in healthcare industry sued by the Department of Justice in $360+ million False Claims Act case; after the district court granted two motions to dismiss in favor of the firm's clients, negotiated a settlement that equated to less than 0.5% of the damages originally sought by the Department of Justice.